lip6/ITSTools/itstools/doc.md

 **The second one:**

-You can also directly run the GAL model file as an ITS model as follows:
+You can also directly run the GAL model file as an ITS model-check as follows:

 ![run as ITS model](general_options.png)